 Access to toxic household substances is a serious problem.
-The Centers for Disease Control and Prevention estimates 71,000 children were seen in emergency departments annually in 2004 and 2005 because of medication poisonings.
+According to the Centers of Disease Control, over 300 children in the United States are treated each day in an emergency department, and two children die, as a result of being poisoned.
 80 percent of those were due to a lack of supervision.
 In addition to emergency visits, the American Association of Poison Centers estimates that poison centers answer more than 3.6 million calls each year, half of which are for children under 6 years old.

 These are some common household poisons that may harm small children if swallowed, inhaled, or absorbed: